salilab/saliweb/doc/modules/frontend.rst

       The top-level URL under which all CGI scripts are found (read-only).

+   .. attribute:: txtdir

+      The absolute path to the directory containing files installed with :meth:`~saliweb.build.InstallTXT`.

    .. attribute:: http_status

       The HTTP status code (e.g. 200 OK, 404 Not Found) that will be